jigyasa-analytics/jigyasa_tree/README.md

  - No regression support

 ## 2. Subtree Restriction
- - Cannot attach a subtree to an original LEAF nodes
+ - Cannot attach a subtree to an original LEAF node
  - Only a pruned node can be replaced

 ## 3. Tree growth Constraint